SqrtPapere/SentimentAnalysis_CNN/README.md

 Essentially three different different architectures were used:

-- Only CNN (random/static/non-static)
+- Only CNN (non-static/static/random)
-- Only LSTM (and BIDIRECTIONAL LSTM)
+- Only LSTM (and BiDirectional LSTM)
 - Both CNN and LSTM

 ### Only CNN